avm99963/infinitegforums/README.md

-1. Tag the last commit with a version number (in the format `vx`, where x is the extension's [version number](https://developer.chrome.com/extensions/manifest/version) for that release) by running `git tag -a vx -m "vx"`.
-Note that the tag should be an annotated tag and not a lightweight tag, and it must be pushed to Gerrit after being created.
+1. Tag the last commit with a version number (in the format `vx`, where x is the extension's [version number](https://developer.chrome.com/extensions/manifest/version) for that release) by running `bash tagRelease.bash --version vx`.
+Note that the tag must be pushed to Gerrit after being created.
 2. Build the extension for both the stable and beta channels (this is explained in the next section).
 This will output a ZIP file for each release channel and each supported browser.